-- The Senior Director of Procurement has recommended the award as being conducted in a fair and transparent manner and in compliance with the terms of a competitive procurement call, and applicable procurement policies, procedures, and protocols; - 2.
-The award is to the supplier(s) whose response meets the specifications and qualification requirements set out in the solicitation and whose response represents the best value to TCHC based on the evaluation criteria set out in the solicitation, including price criteria; - 3.
-The term of the contract does not exceed a maximum term of five (5) years, or the projected term of capital funding for a project as approved by the TCHC Board of Directors; - 4.
-The award and resulting commitment is less than or equal to \$2.5 million (exclusive of taxes); - (a) \$5 million (exclusive of taxes) with the exception of consultant contracts not directly related to capital repair and/or development projects; or
+- The Senior Director of Procurement has recommended the award as being conducted in a fair and transparent manner and in compliance with the terms of a competitive procurement call, and applicable procurement policies, procedures, and protocols-; - 3.2.
+The recommended award is to the lowest bidder or highest scoring proponent as determined by an evaluation team, supplier(s) whose response meets the specifications and qualification requirements set out in the solicitation and whose response represents the best value to TCHC based on the evaluation criteria outlinedset out in the procurement call.solicitation, including price criteria;

-- (b) \$2.5 million (exclusive of taxes) in relation to consultant contracts not directly related to capital repair and/or development projects. - 5.
-The PAC has not received a material written objection to the merits of the award, prior to the decision to award by the PAC. - 6.
+- 5.3.
+The award and resulting commitmentterm of the contract does not result inexceed a commitmentmaximum term exceedingof five (5) years, including extensions.or the projected term of capital funding for a project as approved by the TCHC Board of Directors; - 7.4.
+The award and resulting commitment is less than or equal to \$2.5 million (exclusive of taxes).); - 9.
+The funding for the award and subsequent commitment was approved by the Board of Directors through a budget process, for all years that have been the subject of the Board's budget approval process. - 11.5.
+The PAC has not received a material written objection to the merits of the award, prior to the decision to award by the PAC. - 13.6.
 All members of the PAC, present at the meeting when the matter is considered, vote in favour of the award.